Skip to the content.

 Consuming Messages

-To consume messages of type TMessage by TConsumer from an Amazon SNS topic named some-topic:
+To consume messages of type TMessage by TConsumer from an Amazon SQS queue named some-queue:

 mbb.Consume<TMessage>(x => x